mr-pmillz/claude-code-tmux/README.md

 Then restart Claude Code (or run `/plugin` and enable the plugin from the menu).

-### Option B — Clone and reference locally
+### Option C — Clone and reference locally

 ```bash
 git clone https://github.com/mr-pmillz/claude-code-tmux ~/.claude/plugins/claude-code-tmux
 ```

+Then either:

+- Run `/plugin marketplace add ~/.claude/plugins/claude-code-tmux` followed by `/plugin install claude-code-tmux@claude-code-tmux`, or
-Then add the marketplace + enable lines from Option A, pointing your marketplace source at the local path instead of github.
+- Add the marketplace + enable lines from Option B, pointing the marketplace `source` at the local path instead of github.

-### Option C — Copy the hooks into your existing settings.json
+### Option D — Copy the hooks into your existing settings.json

 If you don't want a plugin at all, just splice these into your `~/.claude/settings.json` under `hooks`: